MatthijsGawehn/COCOS/README.md

 Optional
 --------
 Although not necessary you may start by downloading anaconda and the anaconda navigator (if you don't have those already).
-The anaconda navigator is an easy way to create a new environment for the COCOS code and it als enables you to easily open a command terminal within that environment.
+The anaconda navigator is an easy way to create a new environment for the COCOS code and it also enables you to easily open a command terminal within that environment.

 Installation of COCOS
 ---------------------
 1. download the .zip to your preferred location ['my_COSOS_location'] and unzip
-2. make a new environment and give it a name e.g. COCOS_env (if you use anaconda navigator >environments>create)
+2. make a new environment and give it a name e.g. cocos_env (if you use anaconda navigator >environments>create)
 3. open terminal in that environment (in anaconda navigator > click on the new environment>press green circled arrow>open Terminal)
 4. navigate to 'my_COCOS_location' by typing "cd " followed by "my_COCOS_location".
 Be sure you navigate into the 'COCOS_main' folder (in which you see the setup.py)
 5. type >"pip install -e ."